carlos-kelley/poetrypengyou.com/README.md

 _Péngyou_ (朋友) is a Mandarin word meaning "friend.” **Poetry Pengyou** is a web app that allows users to explore classic Tang dynasty (~600-900 CE) poetry in Simplified and Traditional Mandarin and in English.

 This app is live at [poetrypengyou.com](https://poetrypengyou.com/).
 It was tested in Safari on mobile and Chrome on desktop.
 The styling is not 100% perfect on all platforms but all functions are working.
-It is also available as a native iOS app, but it is not yet deployed on the App Store.

 Currently the database only contains a small sample of poems.
 More poems will be added soon.